EU starts trade investigation into China over solar glass

 The EU ProSun Glass group, led by EU sector leader GMB of Germany, filed a complaint last month in response to a fourfold increase of Chinese exports to the EU in four years.
 China’s share of the EU market is now 25-30 percent, it said.

-EU ProSun Glass said Chinese peers had a manufacturing capacity of 400 million square metres, double total global demand, and had to smash some of the glass they produced.
+EU ProSun Glass said Chinese peers had a manufacturing capacity of 400 million square meters, double total global demand, and had to smash some of the glass they produced.

 The group says the Chinese government is covering losses of the industry, which is also benefiting from cheap credit and subsidies.